francescogerardomarra/its/modulo26/4_security.md

 You need to use methods like:

-- `httpBasic()` enables Basic Authentication, requiring clients to send credentials in the request header.
 - `antMatchers("/public/**").permitAll()` allows public resources to be accessed without authentication.
 - `anyRequest().authenticated()` ensures that all other requests require authentication.
+- `httpBasic()` enables Basic Authentication, requiring clients to send credentials in the request header.

-### In-Memory Authentication
+### InMemoryUserDetailsManager
 Spring Security provides `InMemoryUserDetailsManager` for storing users in memory.
 This is ideal for small applications or testing where persistence is unnecessary.

 ```java